 - Employees are required to wash their hands for 20 seconds, or use sanitizer when a sink is not available, every 60 minutes or after any of the following activities: using the restroom, sneezing, touching the face, blowing the nose, cleaning, sweeping, mopping, smoking, eating, drinking, going on break and before or after starting a shift.

-Prior to the pandemic, we already always cleaned and disinfected every surface.
-We now take the cleaning process a step further with the usage of a hospital-grade product (on the CDC-approved “N-list”) called the ProKlean disinfection system.
-After thoroughly wiping and cleaning every surface in the room, this product is administered by spraying the area with spray bottles or an electrostatic gun (which ensures that the disinfection clings to all aspects and sides of a surface instead of just the “front” surface).
-It kills all germs with which it comes into contact including, of course, COVID-19, within seconds.
-“High-Touch” items including but not limited to TV remotes, toilet seats and handles, door and furniture handles, water faucet handles, nightstands, telephones, in-room control panels, light switches, temperature control panels, alarm clocks, and luggage racks receive extra wipe-down disinfection, but the addition of the ProKlean disinfection system ensures that EVERY surface comes into contact with disinfection.
+- Prior to the pandemic, we already always cleaned and disinfected every surface.
+We now take the cleaning process a step further with the usage of a either a mixture of alcohol and water or a hospital-grade product (on the CDC-approved “N-list”) called the ProKlean disinfection system.
+After thoroughly wiping and cleaning every surface in the room, this product or the alcohol water is administered by spraying the area with spray bottles “High-Touch” items including but not limited to TV remotes, toilet seats and handles, door and furniture handles, water faucet handles, nightstands, telephones, in-room control panels, light switches, temperature control panels, alarm clocks, and luggage racks receive extra wipe-down disinfection, but the addition of this spray bottle system ensures that EVERY surface comes into contact with disinfection.
 Areas like headboards, upholstery, window treatments, chairs, etc. also come into contact with very thorough disinfection.
 In other words, if there is a surface in the room, then it will be disinfected.

-We are keeping our “breakfast bags” (an amenity change from the pre-pandemic buffet style where keeping the food items protected from germs and social distancing proved difficult) which can be pre-ordered via a page on our website at www.theroxburyexperience.com/breakfast or ordered from your room on the morning of your breakfast.
-Breakfast Bags can be picked up at designated locations at both properties or delivered outside your front door upon request.
+- We are keeping our “breakfast bags” (an amenity change from the pre-pandemic buffet style where keeping the food items protected from germs and social distancing proved difficult) which can be pre-ordered via a page on our website at www.theroxburyexperience.com/breakfast or ordered from your room on the morning of your breakfast.
+Breakfast Bags can be picked up at designated locations at both properties or delivered to your room upon request.

-We invested in custom-made hand sanitizing sanitation “stands” located all throughout interior and exterior areas of both properties.
-Hopefully, whenever a guest has a moment where they think “Gee, I wish I had some hand sanitizer,” they will discover there is a stand within eyesight for them to use.
+- We invested in custom-made hand sanitizing sanitation “stands” located all throughout interior and exterior areas of both properties.
 These stations will remain in place even post-pandemic.